I travel a lot; I hate having my life disrupted by routine.

 Added Options and Upgrades

-Since being on the road, we have thanked ourselves too many times for having this option.
+Since being on the road, we have thanked ourselves soo many times for having this option.
 Of all the options we have, I'd say this has to be one of the most important.
 There are plenty of options to lift your stock trailer, from axle flips to lift kits.
-We had ours done while still at the factory, so I really cant talk of which aftermarket kit we used.
-I do know that I would recommend this to anyone who does much traveling with a camper.
-If you're looking to buy a new model, make sure it has plenty of ground clearance.
+We had ours done while still at the factory, so I really cant talk of which aftermarket kit is the best.

 Fully Supported Roof